 Antarctica is unparalleled.
 Her beauty resides in her expansive snow-covered landscapes extending as far as the eye can see combined with the plethora of captivating wildlife on land and sea.
 Visitors often observe the White Continent’s grandiose views in awe, while walking among colonies of penguins, or watching whales breach throughout the ice-filled inlets; look to the right and you may see leopard seals lounging while floating on chunks of sea ice.

 This is a destination that will take your breath away, not just once, but over and over again.
 Drawing visitors who are looking for adventure, nature, wildlife as well as bucket-list travelers aiming to visit their 7th continent, travel to Antarctica has quite a following.
 If you’re not already a fan, here’s why you should be.
+Why go to Antarctica?
+This blog highlights the activities, Antarctic wildlife and landscape photography options that the White Continent offers.
 These are our top 9 reasons to travel to Antarctica.

 See Antarctic Penguins